-These professionals are often charged with one of the most important responsibilities in any company: employee training.
+These professionals are often in charge of one of the most important responsibilities in any company: employee training.

 It’s imperative that you, a leader in your field, recognize and treat employees as the most valuable asset of your company.